-The most popular undergraduate major in the United States in the past few years has been business.
-Marketing, selling, understanding strategy, and understanding details while also keeping the big picture in view are all important parts of working within or running a business.
-It doesn’t stop there, however.
+Business is the most popular undergraduate major in the United States in recent years.
+Marketing, selling, organizational strategy, and “crunching” numbers are all important parts of managing a business.

-To communicate effectively, you must be as good a listener as you are a talker.
+To communicate effectively, you must be a good listener before being a good talker.
 Being in business means working with other people, both as a leader and as a subordinate.
-Both roles require humility, a civil attitude even under duress, and respect.
-To communicate well, you’ll need to have a grasp on written, verbal, and non-verbal communication.
+Both roles require humility, a civil attitude even under duress, and respect for the various needs at play.

 You should be able to articulate your thoughts clearly, both in writing and in meetings.
-You should be comfortable speaking one on one, and it will help if you can get comfortable with public speaking, in smaller groups like business meetings as well as in larger groups.
+You should be comfortable speaking one-on-one or while public speaking.

 - Active Listening